William A. Slater

 William Albert Slater (1857–1919), was an American businessman, art collector, and philanthropist from Connecticut who was a member of the prominent Slater family.

-Early life and career
+Early life

-William Slater, the son of John Fox Slater and grandson of John Slater (Samuel Slater's brother and partner), was born in Norwich, Connecticut on December 25, 1857.
+Slater was born in Norwich, Connecticut, on December 25, 1857.
+He was the son of John Fox Slater and grandson of John Slater (Samuel Slater's brother and partner).

 He was educated at Norwich Free Academy, then studied abroad, and later graduated from Harvard College in 1881.
 He studied art history under Charles Eliot Norton, and after graduating, Slater went on to acquire a notable art collection, including works by Rembrandt, and eventually began lending his paintings to the Slater Museum.

+Career

-Slater married Ellen Burdett Peck on June 11, 1885.
-He worked in the family's textile business, the Slatersville Mills and Jewett City Mills.
+Slater worked in the family's textile business, the Slatersville Mills and Jewett City Mills.

-William Slater also served as a trustee of the Slater Fund.
+He also served as a trustee of the Slater Fund.
 In 1886, Slater presented the Slater Memorial Museum to Norwich Free Academy in memory of his father.
 He also constructed Norwich's "Broadway Theater" and sponsored various shows there.

+Personal life

+On June 11, 1885, Slater married Ellen Burdett Peck (1858–1941), a daughter of Frederic Mathew Peck and Ellen Louise (née Young) Peck.
+Together, they were the parents of two children: